haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1 hour
 10 minutes
 1 minute
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 132

 Using any material created by this spell as another spell’s material component causes that spell to fail.
 At Higher Levels.
 When you cast this spell using a spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.
 Cure Wounds